-House Bill 1347 establishes the Florida Cancer Research Network under the Department of Health, aimed at improving cancer treatment and research across the state.
-The bill introduces new provisions for grant funding directed at Florida-based cancer centers and health care facilities that excel in cancer care and research.
-It sets eligibility criteria for grant applicants, mandates the collection of patient data to assess treatment outcomes, and requires the creation of an online repository for best practices in cancer care.
-Notably, the bill deletes previous funding distribution methods tied to National Cancer Institute-recognized centers, replacing them with a more comprehensive framework for grant funding through the new network.
+House Bill 1347 establishes the Florida Cancer Research Network under the Department of Health to enhance cancer treatment and research in the state.
+The bill introduces provisions for grant funding aimed at Florida-based cancer centers and health care facilities that excel in cancer care and research.
+It mandates the collection of patient data to evaluate treatment outcomes and improve the quality of cancer care.
+Notably, the bill deletes previous funding distribution methods to cancer centers recognized by the National Cancer Institute, shifting the focus to grant funding through the new network.
+It also creates an online repository for best practices in cancer treatment and requires the Cancer Connect Collaborative to oversee the network and report annually to the Governor and Legislature.

 Statutes affected: